adi-miller/PuzzleBlock/README.md

 # The Puzzle Block <i>*Coding*</i> Challenge
 <img align="right" width="337" height="330" alt="Block Puzzle Console" src="./BlockPuzzleConsole.jpg">

 Welcome to the Puzzle Block Challenge.
-This challenge is based on the [Block Puzzle](https://play.google.com/store/apps/details?id=com.differencetenderwhite.skirt) game.
+This challenge is based on the [Block Puzzle Jewel](https://play.google.com/store/apps/details?id=com.differencetenderwhite.skirt) game from [hua weiwei](https://www.google.co.il/search?q=hua+weiwei&stick=H4sIAAAAAAAAAOPgE-LVT9c3NEw2My9PyzXNUIJxc5KqsswKtVSyk630k8vS9ZPzcwtKS1KL4ssyU1Lz0xNzU60KSpNyMoszUosAP-KR8UYAAAA&sa=X&ved=0ahUKEwjlnJqlxOvXAhWSZlAKHVSUCkoQmxMIoAEoATAU) available on Android.
+From the author:

 > The goal is to drop blocks in order to create and destroy full lines on the screen both vertically and horizontally.
 Don't forget to keep the blocks from filling the screen in this addictive puzzle game.

-The purpose of this challenge is to code a new implementation of the `IPlayer` interface, which will beat all other implementations by gaining the highest score in this Console-based implementation of the game.
+_This_ challenge provides a working implementation of the game, build in C# running on Windows.
+The implementation comes with a few different implementations of the player, each performing differently.
+The player implementation is modeled in classes that derive from the `IPlayer` interface.
+The purpose of this challenge is to code a _new implementation_ of the `IPlayer` interface, which will beat all other  implementations by gaining the highest score.

 ## The Rules